 Think about solutions

-It’s good to acknowledge our problems, but running them over and over in our head is not great for our mental health.
-Instead, I recommend thinking about solutions!
-Think about realistic ways in which you could solve the problem, whether it’s an immediate fix or something that could help towards solving it.
-You could also think about possible advantages that could come from this problem as well as things you could learn from it.
+Think about realistic ways in which you could solve the problem, whether it’s an immediate fix or something that could help you take steps towards solving it.
+For example, you might decide to take part in a home detox programme to move towards a healthier life.
+You could also think about possible advantages that could come from the problem as well as things you could learn from it.

 When I use this approach, my mood generally lifts and I feel more hopeful about the outcome.
 I feel more positive, empowered and in control of the situation.
 Yes, I acknowledge that I have a problem, but I also have a plan of action so I feel better about it.
 I see myself more as being on a journey of improvement rather than stuck in a bad place.